ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>In the past two years we doubled down on our investment in developer experience and performance — in every single release we’ve been…</blockquote>

 <h3>4.
-Google Made a GUI Package For Python! - <a href="https://medium.com/@preettheman/google-made-a-gui-package-for-python-e36047f4cf5e" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to find businesses without websites - <a href="https://medium.com/@webdevamin/how-to-find-businesses-without-websites-1ed16dd68655" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Manpreet Singh`**
+✍️ **posted by `Webdevamin`**

-<blockquote>Welcome back!
-Exciting news from Google: they’ve launched a new frontend framework for Python called MESOP, designed to revolutionize the…</blockquote>
+<blockquote>Not all businesses spend their time investing in a digital presence.
+Some may be small mom-and-pop shops, local service providers, or…</blockquote>

 <h3>5.
-How To Build Your Own NAS Software (From Scratch) - <a href="https://medium.com/chifi-media/how-to-build-your-own-nas-software-from-scratch-b62579fbc93a" target="_blank" rel="noopener noreferrer">link</a></h3>
+Web Development For Data Scientists - <a href="https://medium.com/chifi-media/web-development-for-data-scientists-8baf00d3e199" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `chifi`**

-<blockquote>Creating a complex web-service to share files within my household.</blockquote>
+<blockquote>Reviewing all of the different web-development tasks Data Scientist might do.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>